rickyparada/rickyparada.github.io/_pages/research.md

 ### **State Propogation Modeling**

-**Prof. Hideo Mabuchi, *Stanford University* (January 2024 - Present)**
+**Prof. Hideo Mabuchi, *Stanford University* (January 2024 - June 2024)**

 <img align="right" style="margin-left: 10px;" src="./../assets/img/qions.png" alt="" width="350" height="175">

-Writing **QuTiP** software to characterize state propagations from Quantum Input/Output Networks (QIONs) using SLH.
-We aim to quantify the advantage of a coherent controller in a non-degenerate optical parametric amplifier (NOPO) + atom cloud system.
-Viewing optomechanical sensors as control systems allows us to draw conclusions about the noise levels displayed by such devices.
+Wrote **QuTiP** software to characterize state propagations from Quantum Input/Output Networks (QIONs) using SLH.
+Quantified the advantage of a coherent controller in a non-degenerate optical parametric amplifier (NOPO) + atom cloud system.
+Viewed optomechanical sensors from the perspective of a control system to draw conclusions about the noise levels displayed by such devices.

 ---